hislittlecuzin/Facepunch-Steamworks-Multiplayer-StartingPoint/README.md

 I was using Godot cuz....
 (Godot Mono/.NET 4.0.3 Stable) This should be the bare minimum for a C# project.

-If you don't use Godot, make sure you download the release (or compile it yourself IG) https://github.com/Facepunch/Facepunch.Steamworks/releases
+~~If you don't use Godot,~~ make sure you ~~download the release (or~~ compile it yourself. ~~IG)~~ https://github.com/Facepunch/Facepunch.Steamworks/releases

 Then in Visual Studio right click the PROJECT, not the solution.
 "Add->Project Reference..." then find the Facepunch.Steamworks.2.3.2\net46\Facepunch.Steamworks.Win64.dll AND Facepunch.Steamworks.2.3.2\Unity\redistributable_bin\win64\steam_api64.dll

+UPDATE: It's a bit fucky-I think if you just download the project it'll be alright alright alright.
+Otherwise for some reason the steam_api64.dll sometimes just doesn't wanna vibe. /UPDATE

 There's lobbies and there's servers.
 Lobbies are just how ya like find each other on steam.